mark-magic/mark-magic/packages/website/docs/en/config.md

 ## TypeScript Configuration File

-In addition to YAML configuration, you can also use `mark-magic.config.ts` as the configuration file.
-However, this configuration is only for those who are familiar with TypeScript and want to try using it.
-It is mainly used to quickly support some plugins that have not been supported yet.

-For example, there is currently no VuePress plugin available, but it can be quickly implemented and used in the TypeScript configuration file.
+In addition to using a YAML configuration, it is also possible to use `mark-magic.config.ts` as the configuration file.
+However, this configuration is mainly for TypeScript users who wish to experiment, as it provides a way to quickly support plugins that are not yet supported.
+For example, there is currently no VuePress plugin, but it can be quickly implemented and used in a TypeScript configuration file.

 ```ts
 import { defineConfig } from '@mark-magic/cli'